Speed (British comics): Creation

 Bob Paynter of Fleetway came up with the idea of a boys' anthology comic centred around the concept of speed, feeling it wasn't covered by the company's other output.
 At the time Paynter was group editor for the company's humour titles (at the time consisting of Buster, Jackpot, Whoopee! and Whizzer and Chips), but management felt the idea was better suited to the boys' adventure division.
 Having successfully modernised Tiger and launched Roy of the Rovers as a spin-off title, Barrie Tomlinson was assigned to create the new comic.

 Having largely worked on sports comics for the previous decade, Tomlinson relished the challenge of Speed's wider mandate and came up with the outlines of the eight launch features himself before refining them with the artists.
 Sport still featured - "The Fastest Footballer on Earth!" featured Fourth Division bottom feeders having their fortunes transformed by the arrival of enigmatic, superhumanly fast teenager Mickey "Flash" Jordan.
 In addition to this 'straight' sporting endeavours, daredevil stunts - large in the British imagination of young British boys of the time due to the widely publicised promotional stunts of Evel Knievel and Eddie Kidd - played their part.
 "Topps on Two Wheels" regaled readers with the adventures of American stunt motorcyclist Eddie Topps; "Speedboy" brought the adventures of schoolboy Timothy Barlow and his obsession with breaking various world records he felt were within his means; and "The £1,000,000 Challenge".
-The latter concerned wealthy wheelchair-bound thrill-seeker Cuthbert "Bullet" Slick; jaded by his injuries and a life of wild antics, he challenged the public for fresh challenges, promising a million pounds to anyone who came up with an idea that broke through his ennui.
+The latter concerned wealthy wheelchair-using thrill-seeker Cuthbert "Bullet" Slick; jaded by his injuries and a life of wild antics, he challenged the public for fresh challenges, promising a million pounds to anyone who came up with an idea that broke through his ennui.
 Readers were encouraged to submit challenges for Bullet, for which they were rewarded with £5.